SHAREHOLDER ALERT: Levi & Korsinsky Notifies Allovir, Inc.(ALVR) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Levi & Korsinsky, LLP notifies investors in AlloVir, Inc. ("AlloVir" or the "Company") (NASDAQ: ALVR ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in AlloVir, Inc. ("AlloVir" or the "Company") (NASDAQ: ALVR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of AlloVir investors who were adversely affected by alleged securities fraud between March 22, 2022 and December 21, 2023.
 Follow the link below to get more information and be contacted by a member of our team: